Manodeepray/MM_RAG/README.md

 - 🧠 Enriches contact information and stores it in a **FAISS** vector DB
 - 💡 Uses LangChain's FAISS retriever to index and search contact data intelligently
 - 💬 Interacts with the data using **LLM** (Groq - `llama3-70b`)
+- 🧠 Smart conversation using short-term Chat Memory for each session
 - 🔐 Uses **JWT authentication** and **FastAPI logging**
 - 🌐 Simple **Flask web frontend** with upload & chat UI